kannanjayachandran/Full-Stack-Data-Science/Module1 ~ Introduction to Programming using Python/Readme.md

 </div>

-**The following are the topics covered in this module:**

-- Basics of Programming.

 - Python Programming Basics
   - Loops and conditionals using Patterns
   - Built-in data structures
   - Functions
   - OOPS and file handling

-- Basic DSA and Problem solving